-Raising funds is fundamental for implementing and ensuring continuity of pet waste transformation projects.
+Raising funds is fundamental for implementing and ensuring continuity of pet waste repurposing projects.
 Applying for grants is a good way to organize the information needed for efficient operations.
 In some cases, simply asking a decision-making board to add a budget item is sufficient if enough local residents demonstrate enthusiasm for making a positive change.
 Obtaining a grant or fundraising assets can garner support from the public and key decision-makers.

 Environmental grants are offered by federal, state, province, council, municipal governments, departments or agencies and nonprofits or foundations.
 Many have specific requirements and US grants are often posted online like this US EPA site.
 In Australia many local governments (councils) offer small community grants, and some have grants specifically for environmental projects.

 Online search engines will help you find grants specific to your project needs.
 Simply search for “grants” with key words including location or request email notifications based on key words.

 EPWN will post relevant grant opportunities.
 Let us know if you have information to share.